CS196Illinois/lecture-notes-sp19/git-bash.md

 sudo apt install git-all
 ```

+and enter the password `osboxes.org`.

 Then, we need to set our git identity by running
 ```
 git config --global user.name "John Doe" git config --global user.email johndoe@example.com
 ```

 with your information filled out.

 Go to the repositories tab of your github account and click on new.
 ![alt text](./assets/repos.png)